 We may earn a commission from affiliate links ()

 Everyone should experience the grandeur of Glacier National Park in northern Montana at least once in their life.
-The rugged Rocky Mountain peaks, the glistening alpine lakes, and the enormous landscapes of this national park stand out like no other wild places in the country.
-Dubbed the Crown of the Continent, the best time to experience Glacier is as soon as you can.
+The rugged Rocky Mountain peaks, the glistening alpine lakes, and the enormous landscapes stand out like no other wild places in the country.
+The park is aptly dubbed the Crown of the Continent, and the best time to experience Glacier is as soon as you can.

-The best time to visit Glacier National Park is during the summer season between mid-June and late September.
-The months of July and August are particularly a great time to visit.
-The iconic Going-to-the-Sun Road that spans the entire park is snow-free during the summer months, and the rest of the park is also accessible throughout the season.
+For a vast majority of visitors, the best time to visit Glacier National Park is during the summer season between mid-June and late September.
+The months of July and August in particular are a great time to visit.
+The iconic Going-to-the-Sun Road that spans the entire park is snow-free during these summer months, and other high-mountain hiking trails are accessible throughout the season.
 The summer season does come with some crowds, but there's plenty of scenery to share in the 1,500-square-mile national park.

 The shoulder seasons are also great times to travel to Glacier to avoid the worst of the crowds.
 The Going-to-the-Sun Road typically remains open until the third Monday of October and has less traffic to contend with during the fall.
 The road doesn't reopen until late June and sometimes early July, but the east and west sides of the park are both accessible in the spring.